Alcohol in Turkey

 The Turkish wine (“şarap” in Turkish, pronounced “sha-rap”):

 Wine, having been forbidden under the Ottoman Empire (except for the Christian populations) has resurfaced in Turkey in 1925 thanks to the secular principles of Mustafa Kemal Atatürk (again!), but it is especially since the early 2000s that local production is back in force on the tables of restaurants, in part with the help given to Turkish producers by foreign winemakers and sommeliers (mainly French).

-You should know that the Turkish wine is generally high in alcohol (14 degrees) and expensive (especially in tourist areas where they serve you the Angora, a wine that is first prize of the Turkish cheap wine).
+You should know that the Turkish wine is generally high in alcohol (14 degrees) and expensive (especially in tourist areas where they serve you the Angora brand, a wine that is the first prize of the Turkish cheap wine).
 It is possible and more and more common to find affordable quality wines in many restaurants outside of Sultanahmet, and even wineries, blooming everywhere in Istanbul.

-A small reminder : in Turkey to toast you say “Şerefe”, it means “to honour”.
+A small reminder: in Turkey to toast you say “Şerefe”, it means “to honor”.

-Do not hesitate to contact us if you have questions and do not hesitate to share your experiences in comments.
+Do not hesitate to contact us if you have any questions and do not hesitate to share your experiences in the comments.